ShelbyDiamond/JavaScript-II/README.md

 ## Stretch Goals

 - [ ] Go back through the stretch problems that you skipped over and complete as many as you can.
-- [ ] Look up what an IIFE is in JavaScript and experiment with them
+- [x] Look up what an IIFE is in JavaScript and experiment with them

+An IIFE (Immediately Invoked Function Expression) is a JavaScript function that runs as soon as it is defined.